rimsiw/linux-cs2-skyve-guide/README.md

 	- You can install Skyve in any destination you want to.
 However, I must say that I am not sure if this method works for the Skyve Service.
 So unless you need it, I would disable it.

 Now you should be able to run Skyve without any issues!
 Do so with the command ```$ WINEPREFIX=/home/yourusername/.local/share/wineprefixes/Skyve wine Skyve.exe``` inside the folder you have ``Skyve.exe`` in.

+# Current Issues:
+- Scrolling too fast on the PDX Mods tab can cause the app to crash.
+I couldn't figure out what causes it, so currently the only known workaround is to scroll relatively slowly.